chengdol/InfraTree/vagrant-storage/README.md

 # Linux Storage
-This Vagrantfile will launch a instance with a primary disk 40GB and 2 additional disks 2GB each.
+This Vagrantfile will launch an instance with a primary disk 40GB and 2 additional disks 2GB each.

 You can play with operations such as: partition disk, format, mount and NFS.
 Also creation of logical volume, loop device, raid partitioning, etc.